-Stock market seasonality definitely exists, but can you use it day trade?
+Stock market seasonality definitely exists, but can you use it for day trading?

 I think the answer is “Yes” – but only where there is strong fundamental support.
 Looking for annual statistical anomalies just isn’t enough.
 Just because on average the market did “this” (up/down x% on this particular day) over the last 10 years, doesn’t mean it’s going to happen again.